Auroshis/Mandaar3.0/README.md

 # Mandaar3.0
-This is an attempt to revamp our buggy college website.
-Technology Stack used:-
+This is an attempt to emulate my college website (for learning purposes only) Technology Stack used:-
 *Django 3.0
 *HTML